brettwooldridge/SansOrm/doc/AdvancedUsage.md

 the LocalDate field.

-You can apply a similar process to Enums that cannot be handled with integer @Enumerated handling (i.e. persisted as String representations rather than ints), conversion between other types (i.e. a string column parsed to a
+You can apply a similar process to Enums that cannot be handled with integer @Enumerated handling (i.e. persisted as String representations rather than ints), conversion between other types (i.e. a string column parsed to a javax.money.MonetaryAmount, etc.).